whoisdsmith/BOOKMRKS-MTHRFCKR-II/Media/Audio.md

 ---

-### Audio-Pro Audio-VSTI
+#### Audio-Pro Audio-VSTI

 ![](https://www.standalone-music.com/wp-content/uploads/2019/12/TheDrillCover.jpg)

-[Free Kontakt Instrument-KSHMR & 7 SKIES - Neverland Lead](https://www.standalone-music.com/free-neverland-lead) - We recorded exact same lead and layers used in KSHMR & 7 SKIES - Neverland! and put it into a Kontakt Instrument, easy interface and control for the most important parameters to shape the sound to your needs, works with Kontakt on any DAW (Ableton, FL Studio, Logic Pro, Cubase Etc...)
+[Free Kontakt Instrument-KSHMR & 7 SKIES - Neverland Lead](https://www.standalone-music.com/free-neverland-lead) - We recorded exact same lead and layers used in KSHMR & 7 SKIES - Neverland! and put it into a Kontakt Instrument, easy interface and control for the most important parameters to shape the sound to your needs, works with Kontakt on any DAW (Ableton, FL Studio, Logic Pro, Cubase Etc…)

 2022-10-28T19:38:24.000Z